shotgunsoftware/tk-core/docs/core.rst

 =========================================

 Hooks are snippets of code that can be customized as part of the configuration of a Toolkit app, engine or core itself.
 You can use hooks with the Core API (we call those core hooks) and with apps and engines.
-Hooks are a central concept in the configuration of Sgtk.
-A hook is like a configuration setting, but instead of specifying a simple value, a piece of code represents the value.
+Hooks are a central concept in the configuration of Toolkit.
 We use hooks whenever there is a need to expose code and allow it to be customized.
-Examples of when this is useful is Disk I/O, launching of applications and permissions control.
+Examples of when this is useful is Disk I/O, launching of applications, DCC-specific logic and permissions control.

-Hooks are implemented in a python file and they all derive from a Hook base class.
-They all need to implement an execute() method which Sgtk will call.
-The execute method needs to match the argument signature required by Sgtk.
-The example below shows the before register publish hook, which is called just before Sgtk creates a publish in shotgun.
-The idea with this hook is that you can modify the data that gets created in Shotgun as part of the publish.
-For example, if you are using custom publish fields, these can be set here.
-The default implementation is a pass through which just returns the same data dictionary that was passed to the hook:

 .. autoclass:: Hook
     :members:
+    :exclude-members: execute

 .. autofunction:: get_hook_baseclass